 Who is eligible for a pension guarantee?

-You are required to have been a member of the scheme for at least three years to be entitled to a pension guarantee.
+You are required to have been a member of the scheme for at least five years to be entitled to a pension guarantee.
 The pension guarantee is paid in full to members who have participated in the scheme for 40 years or more.
 The amount of the pension guarantee is reduced proportionately depending on the number of years you have participated in the system.

 If you have earned the right to an income pension, the amount of your pension guarantee will be reduced by part of your income pension.
 The pension guarantee is reduced by 80 percent of your earned pension balance.
 Your pension balance forms the basis for your income pension.